Xiaoshan-jun/Video-3D-LLM/README.md

 <sup>&ddagger;</sup> Corresponding author.</p>
 </div>

+---
+## 🚀 Announcing Our Latest Work!

+We are excited to introduce our newest research: **Learning from Videos for 3D World: Enhancing MLLMs with 3D Vision Geometry Priors**.

+This research delves into how explicitly incorporating 3D vision geometry priors can significantly advance the capabilities of Multimodal Large Language Models (MLLMs) in understanding the 3D world through video inputs.
+We believe this approach marks a significant step forward in creating more spatially aware and robust AI systems.

+➡️ **Discover more about this exciting new project here: [Website](https://github.com/LaVi-Lab/VG-LLM) [Arxiv](https://arxiv.org/abs/2505.24625)**

+This work complements and builds upon our research in creating powerful 3D-aware models.
+Below, you'll find the details for our related project, **Video-3D LLM**:

+---

+## Architecture

+We propose a novel generalist model, i.e., Video-3D LLM, for 3D scene understanding.
+By treating 3D scenes as dynamic videos and incorporating 3D position encoding into these representations, our Video-3D LLM aligns video representations with real-world spatial contexts more accurately.

 <p align="center">
     <img src="assets/video3dllm.png" width="95%"><br>
 </p>
-&nbsp;

-The rapid advancement of Multimodal Large Language Models (MLLMs) has significantly impacted various multimodal tasks.
-However, these models face challenges in tasks that require spatial understanding within 3D environments.
-Efforts to enhance MLLMs, such as incorporating point cloud features, have been made, yet a considerable gap remains between the models' learned representations and the inherent complexity of 3D scenes.
-This discrepancy largely stems from the training of MLLMs on predominantly 2D data, which restricts their effectiveness in comprehending 3D spaces.
-To address this issue, in this paper, we propose a novel generalist model, i.e., Video-3D LLM, for 3D scene understanding.
-By treating 3D scenes as dynamic videos and incorporating 3D position encoding into these representations, our Video-3D LLM aligns video representations with real-world spatial contexts more accurately.
-Additionally, we have implemented a maximum coverage sampling technique to optimize the balance between computational costs and performance efficiency.
-Extensive experiments demonstrate that our model achieves state-of-the-art performance on several 3D scene understanding benchmarks, including ScanRefer, Multi3DRefer, Scan2Cap, ScanQA, and SQA3D.

 ## News
 - [2025-3-4] We release the checkpoint of [Video-3D LLM](https://huggingface.co/zd11024/Video3D-LLM-LLaVA-Qwen-Uniform-32).